Universities Business Challenge

 Learning Dynamics have a live helpdesk that will be available to answer any questions throughout the trading period.

-Teams will also have access to a mentor that they will be able to discuss the challenges with.
-More details about the mentors will be provided nearer the start of the competition.
+Teams will also have access to a mentor from the Employability and Opportunity Team that they will be able to discuss the challenge with.

 What have previous participants from LUBS said about the competition?

-In 2022/23 LUBS entered into both PG and UG competitions with teams making the finals in both.
+In 2024/25 LUBS entered into both PG and UG competitions with teams making the grand finals in both.

 Have a look at this article to see what they thought about the event, and why you should take part in this years opportunity.